HL7/fhircast-docs/input/pagecontent/2-10-1-ContentSharingFHIRcastMessaging.md

 5. When a `[FHIR resource]-close` request is received, the Hub should dispose of the content for the current anchor context (i.e., the context being closed by this request) since the Hub has no responsibility to persist the content
 6. Forward a `[FHIR resource]-select` event to all Subscribers

 A Hub is not responsible for structurally validating FHIR resources.
 While a Hub must be able to successfully parse FHIR resources sufficiently to perform its required capabilities (e.g., find the `id` of a resource), a Hub is not responsible for additional structural checking.
-If the Hub does not rejects an update request, for any reason, it SHALL reject the entire request - it SHALL NOT accept some changes specified in the bundle and reject others.
+If the Hub does reject an update request, for any reason, it SHALL reject the entire request - it SHALL NOT accept some changes specified in the bundle and reject others.

 A Hub is not responsible for any long-term persistence of shared information and should purge the content when a `[FHIR resource]-close` request is received.